alexanderchuranov/Metaresc/README.md

 BITFIELD (type, name, _suffix_, _text\_metadata_, _{ pointer\_on\_resources\_array }_, _resource\_type_, _resources\_array\_size_)

-**type** must be one of integer types including `bool`. `enums` are also represented by integer types by language design.
+**type** must be one of integer types including `bool`. `enums` are also represented as an integer types by language design.

 Sample declaration as follows: